 While people of all ages may need assisted living, assisted senior living is age restricted, with the minimum age often ranging from 55 to 65.

 If you or your loved one don’t require personalized care services but still want to live in a community of like-minded, active older adults, independent living may be the answer you’re looking for.
-Click here to learn more about independent living.
+Click the button below for more information.

 Most assisted senior living facilities offer the same basic services and level of care, but other amenities vary by location.
 The most common services and amenities include:

 Other care facilities may offer some or all of the following:

 The costs of assisted senior living can vary widely depending on a number of factors, including your location, which floor plan you select, and which health care services and amenities are available.